Jesse Brown (journalist): Theresa Kielburger lawsuit

-Morgan found that Brown had failed to contact Mrs. Kielburger, depriving her of a chance to respond to Brown’s allegations as presented in the podcast.
+Justice Morgan found that Brown had failed to contact Mrs. Kielburger, depriving her of a chance to respond to Brown’s allegations as presented in the podcast.
 Brown had said that he didn't bother to do so "for the same reason why I didn’t seek comment from my own mother."
-Morgan wrote, "The cynicism of Brown's explanation not only accentuates the defamatory sting of his words, but could be considered high handed and oppressive” and that Brown had proceeded as if "the Plaintiff's (Mrs. Kielburger's) feelings are worth nothing.”
+Justice Morgan wrote, "The cynicism of Brown's explanation not only accentuates the defamatory sting of his words, but could be considered high handed and oppressive” and that Brown had proceeded as if "the Plaintiff's (Mrs. Kielburger's) feelings are worth nothing.”

+On June 9, 2026, Brown settled the lawsuit by reading out a public retraction and apology to Theresa Kielburger in court and agreeing to pay $775,000 in damages, in addition to a $110,000 payment for costs that had been ordered by the court when Brown's anti-SLAPP motion was dismissed.
+Brown said in court of the allegations made against Kielburger and WE, that he "wholly retracts" comments that Kielburger had deposited hundreds of thousands of dollars in donations to a family bank account and that the allegations were "unfounded".

+"Phishing" Admission

+In April, 2026, Brown admitted to using fake emails to trick four journalists and an author into revealing their Internet Protocol (IP) addresses.
+Brown believed they were the authors of posts on Reddit that criticized him.
+Brown convinced the moderator of the Canadaland subreddit to give him temporary moderating powers.
+Both Brown and the Canadaland subreddit moderator were banned by Reddit.